JesusJimenezG/DeliverTrack/README.md

 # DeliverTrack

-DeliverTrack is a web application that allows users to track the status of their orders delivered by an automated robot in real time.
-The application is built using the NERP stack with microservices in the Backend (Node.js, Express, Redis, PostgreSQL), and Svelte and React for different user and client apps in the frontend.
+DeliverTrack is a personal project web application built as a case study for a Backend Developer position.
+It is a Full Stack application that allows users to track the status of their orders delivered by an automated robot in real time.
+The application is built using a microservices backend with Node.js and express, Redis for caching layer, PostgreSQL database, NGINX as API Gateway, and Svelte and React for different user and admin apps in the frontend.
+The application uses Docker and Docker Compose for containerization and orchestration.